yellowtree/geoip-detect/readme.txt

 To see which property names are supported, refer to the [Plugin Backend](http://wordpress.org/plugins/geoip-detect/screenshots/).

+= Wishlist of new Features =

+- use APIv2
+- Shortcodes for the detected properties of current user

 == Screenshots ==

 1. Backend page (under Tools > GeoIP Detection)